SubbyDK/KickerPlus/README.md

 # KickerPlus for WoW 1.12

 ### What is this ?
-Will announce if a interrupt is used.
+Will announce if a interrupt is used, but will also inform if it was a failed interrupt.
-Will announce if it went through or failed.

 ### Instruction
 To open the interface for settings use: